Symplectic isotopy on non-minimal ruled surfaces: Introduction

 {\em Most techniques used here concern the study of spaces of almost complex structures (not necessarily generic ones) and the $J$-holomorphic curves they admit.}

-\textbf{Acknowledgements.} The second named author is supported by NSF Grants and an AMS-Simons travel grant.
-We are grateful to Richard Hind, T-J Li, Dusa McDuff, Weiwei Wu, Weiyi Zhang for helpful conversations.
+\textbf{Acknowledgements.} The second named author is supported by an AMS-Simons travel grant.
+We are grateful to Richard Hind, Tian-Jun Li, Dusa McDuff, Weiwei Wu, Weiyi Zhang for helpful conversations.
+We thank an anonymous referee for his/her very careful reading and many helpful suggestions throughout the paper.